mediagis/nominatim-docker/3.6/README.md

 See https://nominatim.org/release-docs/3.6.0/admin/Installation/#tuning-the-postgresql-database for more details on those settings.

+The following run parameters are available for configuration:

+  - `shm-size`: Size of the tmpfs in Docker, for bigger imports (e.g. Europe) this needs to be set to at least 1GB or more.
+Half the size of your available RAM is recommended. (default: `64M`)

 ## Persistent container data

 There is one folder the can be persisted across container creation and removal.